failsafe-lib/failsafe.dev/retry.md

 ## Attempts

 By default, a [RetryPolicy] will perform a maximum of 3 execution attempts.
-You can configure a max number of [attempts][max-attempts]:
+You can configure a different max number of [attempts][max-attempts]:

 ```java
 builder.withMaxAttempts(3);